About

 • Kalamata olives – look for already pitted purple Kalamata olives at the olive bar or sold in glass jars.

 • feta cheese – buy a whole block of feta cheese from the cheese counter and crumble it at home.
-The flavor beats the pre-crumbled packets.
+The flavor and texture beats the pre-crumbled version.

 • hummus – go for your favorite grocery store hummus.
 I like a classic hummus, but feel free to go crazy with roasted red pepper, garlic, pine nut, or Mediterranean herb.